SergSlon/Efika_Nova_Framework/README.md

-**Efika Nova** is a high performance and modern application development framework.
+**Efika Nova** is a high performance and modern package based application development framework.
 Efika Nova will be foundation for Smooth Media Open Source Software Efika Libera.

 ## Development